nostrdesignguide/nostrdesignguide.github.io/docs/guiding-principles.md

 Focusing on specific use cases allows other developers to tap into existing clients and build integrations instead of recreating them from scratch.
 Think of nostr as a network of components that can be re-arranged in many different ways to create new experiences.

+For interoperability lessons learned, refer to [Nostrability](https://github.com/nostrability/nostrability/issues) - a crowdsourced repository of nostr interoperability (or lack thereof) knowledge.

 ### Keep it Flexible

 Try to give users options to customize their experiences.